sanworks/Bpod_Wiki/docs/module-documentation/rotary-encoder-module.md

 In this case, the 'x' and '1' correspond to bytes 01111000 00110001 or 30769.
 Note that this example is only illustrative because a `newPosition` of 30769 would probably fail because it is beyond the `wrapPoint` for the module.

 We could also use the Bpod Console's Manual Override to send this byte sequence manually via state machine, or indeed use `RotaryEncoderModule.Port.write()` to do so via SerialUSB.

+## Example Protocol

+An example Bpod protocol using the Rotary Encoder Module is given [here](https://github.com/sanworks/Bpod_Gen2/tree/master/Examples/Protocols/Wheel/Click2AFC)